Justice4Joffrey/depends-rs/book/src/operations.md

 # Operations

-An [Operation](https://docs.rs/depends/latest/depends/derives/derive.Operation.html) describes the dependencies of a [Derived Node](./derived_nodes.md), and how those dependencies are used to update the internal [Value](./values.md).
+An [Operation](https://docs.rs/depends/latest/depends/derives/derive.Operation.html) is a marker struct which is used to specify a way of transforming a [Derived Node](./derived_nodes.md) with a set of dependencies.

-In Depends, you define an Operation by implementing the [UpdateDerived](https://docs.rs/depends/latest/depends/trait.UpdateDerived.html) trait for a struct.
-This struct, marked with `#[derive(Operation)]`, symbolizes the operation itself.
+In Depends, you define an Operation with `#[derive(Operation)]`.
+For these types, you can now implement [UpdateDerived](https://docs.rs/depends/latest/depends/trait.UpdateDerived.html) to specify how to transform data in to the target.

 Here is an example of an Operation that squares a number: